Exclusive to Vedic Management Centre by U. Mahesh Prabhu

 Hindus are not a people of a single faith or religion in the modern western sense of these terms from monotheistic and Biblical traditions.
 Hindus are a union of people from the ancient nation called Bharat.
 Bharat is the traditional name of India going back to Vedic times.
 Hindus are those who follow the broader view of Vedic knowledge and the various spiritual, religious and cultural practices that have derived from it.

 Few modern Hindus believe that there are atheists among them, though the Hindu concept of Divinity is very different from western religion.
-Actually atheism was one of the traditional Indian or Bharatiya schools of thought.
+Actually, atheism was one of the traditional Indian or Bharatiya schools of thought.
 It’s incorrect to believe that atheism is a foreign concept or a modern one.
 History can testify to the fact that atheists, materialists, rationalists, and hedonists, were always found in this land of India, along with Hindus, Buddhists, Jains and many other groups over time.
-Atheists co-existed cordially among theists and mystics of various hues and colours without any violent conflicts.
-Their conflicts were addressed through civilised discussions and debates.
+Atheists co-existed cordially among theists and mystics of various hues and colors without any violent conflicts.
+Their conflicts resolved through civilized discussions and debates.
 There was never the idea of spiritual people in India that atheists were evil or should be silenced or suppressed.
 Atheism was regarded as one point of view, though usually not the highest, that could be addressed at the level of thought.

 The greatest testimony to this fact is the existence of Charvak‘s school of thought that is athetist and materialist in nature from ancient times.
 The name Charvak has been associated with the philosophical school of materialism in Indian literature for over 3,000 years.
 References to this philosophy are found not just in Vedic but in early Buddhist literature.
 Yet this philosophy of materialism in the Indian subcontinent never became a dominant power as it has become in the West.
 Believed to have born during a period of discontent, it seemed to have soon perished from being regarded as a highly regarded point of view.

-Charvak, after whose name this school is so called, is said to be the chief disciple of Brihaspati.
+Charvak is said to be the chief disciple of Brihaspati.
 According to another view, Charvak is the name of the founder of this school.
-According to still another view, the word ‘Charvak’ is not a proper name, but a common name given to a materialist, and it signifies a person who believes in ‘eat, drink and be merry’ (the root word ‘charva’ means to eat), or a person who eats up his own words, or who eats up all moral and ethical considerations, or a person who is ‘sweet-tongued’ (charu-vak) and, therefore, whose doctrine is superficially attractive.
+According to still another the , the word ‘Charvak’ is not a proper name, but a common name given to a materialist, and it signifies a person who believes in ‘eat, drink and be merry’ (the root word ‘charva’ means to eat), or a person who eats up his own words, or who eats up all moral and ethical considerations, or a person who is ‘sweet-tongued’ (charu-vak) and, therefore, whose doctrine is superficially attractive.
 A synonym of Charvaka is Lokayata which means a worldly person and therefore, by implication, a person of low and unrefined taste.
 In the Ramayana, they are branded as ‘fools who think themselves to be wise and who are experts in leading people into doom and ruin’.

 Charvak’s philosophy was completely atheistic.
 At a point of time when everyone was propounding some approach to higher consciousness, Atman or Nirvana, it was a very bold step to come out with the principle of materialism, highlight the value of this physical world and lay stress on the enjoyments of this world and not higher consciousness as the most important pursuit.
 Many consider Charvak, not Brihaspati, as the father of materialism.
 His thought was based on the living in the present and making the best of it by gratifying one’s senses through all means possible.